HyperHacksHackathon/Graphics/README.md

 ## Graphics

-This repository is for hosting our various logos and artwork for HyperHacks
+This repository is for hosting our various logos and artwork for HyperHacks.